-Section 9 adds a section, to be known as section 38, to enable the Secretary of War to accumulate in the city of Washington all medical and service records now scattered throughout the United States in many Army stations.
-The records are with particular regard to veterans of the World War and are of inestimable value in enabling both the veterans and the Veterans' Bureau to determine if certain allegations made in connection with claims for compensation can be supported by the records, thus eliminating delay and the necessity for much affidavit evidence which must now be furnished in lieu of such records.
-This section was shown as section 9 in H. R. 10381 as it passed the House of Representatives.
+Section 10: Section 10 adds a section to be known as section 39 to enable the Secretary of War to accumulate in the city of Washington all medical and service records now scattered throughout the United States in many Army stations.
+The records are with particular regard to veterans of the World War and are of inestimable value in enabling both the veterans and the Veteran's Bureau to determine if certain allegations made in connection with claim for compensation can be supported by the records, thus eliminating delay and the necessity for much affidavit evidence which must now be furnished in lieu of such records.
+The approximate cost of the enactment is not estimated but it has several times been recommended in connection with appropriation acts submitted for the War Department.